EMERGENCY POWER CUTS FAQ

 Emergency Power Cuts are rare.
 They are only used when it’s necessary to protect the wider power network if there is a serious problem affecting electricity supplies and demand for electricity is expected to exceed the levels available.

-Emergency measures have been approved by Government to enable the electricity industry to manage the situation for customers.
-These temporary measures include using a planned Emergency Power Cut Rota, and instructing some of the UK’s largest users of electricity to reduce their current demands on the electricity network.
+Emergency measures have been approved by the Government to enable the electricity industry to manage the situation for customers.
+These temporary measures include using a planned Emergency Power Cut Rota and instructing some of the UK’s largest users of electricity to reduce their current demands on the electricity network.

 This controlled and pre-prepared process will help ensure that the power available is fairly shared amongst as many customers as possible and that power can be safely restored to customers once the issue is resolved.

 The scale of these power cuts are set following detailed assessments by the electricity industry of the situation and are approved by the Government.